Visas for England

 NOTE: The UK government is no longer accepting certificates issued by the Educational Testing Service (TOEFL and TOEIC).
 Participants who have only taken those tests must arrange to take another, approved test as soon as possible.
 Please notify The N.U.in Program office as soon as possible if you are in this position.

 Furthermore, applicants applying after April 6, 2015 (all N.U.in participants) will only be able to use IELTS SELT Consortium language tests.
 No other English language tests will be permitted as proof of English language ability.
-HOWEVER, As a transitional provision, students applying after April 6, 2015 and before November 5, 2015 may use an approved English test only from that list, provided the test was taken before April 5, 2015.
-Any test taken after April 5, 2015 must be IELTS.
+HOWEVER, Transitional provisions have been made for those who have taken tests on or before 5th April 2015 with the old list of approved providers.
+These test results can be used in immigration applications until 5th November 2015.
+IELTS tests taken before 6th April 2015 cannot be used in visa applications made after 5th November 2015.

 Some students will need to fulfill a maintanence funds requirement, i.e. demonstrate that they have a certain amount of funds to support their living expenses.
 Students (or their parents) will need to have held funds for the entire semester in their accounts prior to their applications.
 This evidence can be provided with bank statements.